401st Brigade (Israel): 2nd Lebanon war

 In July 2006, when the 2006 Lebanon War broke, the 401st Brigade was among the first units to travel up north into battle.
 The brigade fought mostly in the Eastern zone, by the villages of Markabeh, Bint Jbeil and the Salooky Valley.
 The 401st Brigade lost 12 soldiers in battle, with four killed after their Puma armored engineering vehicle was struck.
 Dozens were injured.

 Operation Cast Lead

 In 2009, the brigade played a vital role in the Operation Cast Lead.
 The brigade entered the Gaza Strip through the Netzarim Corridor and kept up its advance until it had reached the coast, effectively cutting the strip in half.

 After the operation, the brigade resumed training.

 Operation Protective Edge

 The Merkava Mk.
 IVm tanks of 401st Brigade (IDF) killed between 120 and 130 Hamas militants during the ground fighting phase of Operation Protective Edge.

 Gaza war

 The 52nd Battalion of the 401st Brigade was involved in combat near Zikim on 10 October 2023, according to a video posted on social media by the IDF.
 Commander Ehsan Daxa was killed in action during the siege of Jabalia.
 Meir Biderman was appointed as the commander of the unit.
+On 7 June 2026, Yoav Schneider was appointed commander of the unit after Biderman was seriously injured in a Hezbollah drone attack on 20 May.